RiverMagnetic/first-rails-api-project/README.md

 | DELETE         | `/sign-out`            | `users#signout`   |
 | PATCH          | `/change-password`     | `users#changepw`  |

 ## Third paty APIs?

-I don't plan to use any on this project, at least on the first iterations.
+I don't plan to use any on this project, at least on the first few iterations.

 ##